 Biography

-Turner’s son, Gordon, was born in 1930 and joined Luton Town in 1949.
-The Hatters were managed by ex-Tiger Dally Duncan.
+Bert’s son Gordon Reginald Turner was born in Hull in 1930 and in 1949, following completion of his National Service, Gordon joined a Luton Town side managed by Bert’s former Hull City team-mate Dally Duncan.
 Over the next 15 years Gordon scored 243 league goals for Luton, which remains a club record, and played for many years alongside future Tiger George Cummins.
-Gordon died of motor neurone disease at the age of 46.
+Gordon died of motor neurone disease in December 1976 at the age of 46.

 Details